Maradona caught clowing around

 “Their suggestion means they could unbalance the number of teams in a knockout phase, or even become a fifth semi-finalist on the basis that an offside went against them.

-“And their idea of playing a World Cup final with three teams if they were to lose is unimaginable.”
+“And their idea of playing a World Cup final with three teams is unimaginable.”

 Blatter hears Ireland's pain